taublast/FastPopups/README.md

 This is your logical popup, layout properties like `HorizontalOptions`, `VerticalOptions` will affect its positioning.

-`IgnoreSafeArea` controls if you want to consider full screen or not to go over safe insets, like status bar etc.
+`IsFullScreen` controls if you want to consider full screen or not to go over safe insets, like status bar etc.

 ## Gestures